Is Plastics Manufacturing Sustainable?

 Digital Mold Solution

 sensXPERT’s Equipment-as-a-Service solution provides real-time process control by understanding internal and external mold conditions.
-Dielectric sensors installed in manufacturing molds measure real-time material behavior, and a provided edge device, connected to the mold sensors, gathers the data.
-Functioning as the edge device’s interface, sensXPERT offers a Web App through which manufacturers can view and adjust their running production processes in real-time, as well as predict the optimal Degree of Cure/Crystallization for production molding The edge device also communicates all historical data to the sensXPERT Digital Cloud Service.
+Material characterization sensors installed in manufacturing molds measure real-time material behavior, and a provided edge device, connected to the mold sensors, gathers the data. sensXPERT offers an edge device interface through which manufacturers can view and adjust their running production processes in real-time, as well as predict the optimal degree of cure/crystallization for production molding The edge device also communicates all historical data to the sensXPERT Digital Cloud Service.

 The Cloud can visualize the historical process data from multiple machines, regardless of geographical location, providing total process transparency and data management that works in accordance with the E.U. taxonomy regulation, as well as supports businesses in ensuring financial investment.